zcash/zips/zip-reduce-shielded_tx_fee.rst

 "Z" refers to shielded address.
 "T" refers to transparent address.

-The term "default transaction fee" in this document is in reference to Z to Z transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.
+The term "default transaction fee" or "conventional transaction fee" in this document is in reference to Z to Z transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.

 Abstract
 ========

-The goal of this ZIP is to discuss ideas around fee reduction, collect feedback from wallet developers, miners & Zcash users for consensus on reducing the default transaction fees and get the Zcash default transaction fee reduced from 10,000 zats to 1000 zats.
+The goal of this ZIP is to gather wallet developers, miners & Zcash users for consensus on reducing the default transaction fees and to get the Zcash default transaction fee reduced from 10,000 zats to 1000 zats.

 With reduced fees, it will be cheaper to transact on the Zcash network,